Roderick Balfour, 5th Earl of Balfour

 Roderick Arthur Francis Balfour, 5th Earl of Balfour (born 9 December 1948), is a British peer and businessman.
+He is the great-nephew of Arthur Balfour, who was prime minister and later foreign secretary who drafted the Balfour Declaration of 1917.

 Biography

-Balfour was born on 9 December 1948 in London to Eustace Arthur Goschen Balfour (1921–2000) and his wife, Anne (née Yule).
+Balfour was born on 9 December 1948 in London to Eustace Balfour and Anne (née Yule).
 Eustace Balfour was the son of Francis Balfour, nephew of Prime Minister Arthur Balfour, the first Earl of Balfour.
 He was educated at Eton College.

-On 14 July 1971, Balfour married Lady Tessa Mary Isabel Fitzalan-Howard, eldest daughter of Miles Fitzalan-Howard, 17th Duke of Norfolk.
+In 1971, Balfour married Lady Tessa Fitzalan-Howard, eldest daughter of Miles Fitzalan-Howard, 17th Duke of Norfolk.
 They have four children: